Stop the government forcing fracking on communities

 Where could fracking happen?

-The government has awarded licenses for potential oil and gas extraction which cover areas from the North West to the South East of England.
+The government has awarded licences for potential oil and gas extraction which cover areas from the North West to the South East of England.

 Two fracking companies are currently setting up operations: Cuadrilla has started developing a site at Preston New Road in Lancashire.
 While Third Energy – 97% owned by Barclays Bank – plans to frack in Ryedale, North Yorkshire.